A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Classical algorithms for MCP

 It is important to note that, branch-and-reduce algorithms, built upon kernelization methods, have proved to be extremely successful for the Vertex Cover problem.
-Moreover, the usual testgraphs for the VCP are very different from the testgraphs for the MCP.
-The hard instances for MCP have usually 500--1000 nodes and a density of 50-90\%, while the instances for VCP -- which should be considered as complement graphs to the instances for MCP -- have several thousands to even millions of nodes, with extremely small densities.
-Some researchers, such as those in \cite{AKIBA2016211}, have indicated that these graphs differ significantly, leading to the conclusion that different algorithmic approaches are required for them.
+Moreover, the usual test graphs for the VCP are very different from the test graphs for the MCP.
+The hard instances for MCP usually have 500--1000 nodes and a density of 50-90\%, while the instances for VCP -- which should be considered as complement graphs to the instances for MCP -- have several thousands to even millions of nodes, with extremely small densities.
+Some researchers, such as those in ref.\cite{AKIBA2016211}, have indicated that these graphs differ significantly, leading to the conclusion that different algorithmic approaches are required for them.
 Specifically, kernelization is suitable for the typical VCP, whereas branch-and-bound is appropriate for the typical MCP.
 However, the PACE2019 competition demonstrated that these approaches could be successfully combined; after applying strong kernelization, the kernel of the problem should then be addressed using the branch-and-bound method.
-All three medalists employed this strategy \cite{dzulfikar2019pace}.
+All three medalists employed this strategy\cite{dzulfikar2019pace}.
+Note, that problem setup of very spars graphs where the MCP is hard upon reason of the graph is being huge is a valid problem, and there are notable results in this area\cite{ChangLijun2019,ChangLijun2020,Rossi2015,doi:10.1137/1.9781611976472.10}.
+But in our paper we focus more on the small and hard instances.

 Obviously, the presented two categories of transformations can be extended.
-In the first case, instead of deleting a node one can aim to delete an edge, that is a transformation yielding to $|\mathcal{E}'|=|\mathcal{E}|-1$, as discussed in detail in \cite{szabo2022b}.
+In the first case, instead of deleting a node, one can aim to delete an edge, that is a transformation yielding to $|\mathcal{E}'|=|\mathcal{E}|-1$, as discussed in detail in Szabó et al.\cite{szabo2022b}.
 In the second case, one can propose increasing transformations, that is $|\mathcal{V}'|\geq |\mathcal{V}|$.
-Although they cannot be called as reductions, still they can result either in an easier problem or transform the graph into a bigger one that can be tackled by future reductions more efficiently, as described in \cite{doi:10.1137/1.9781611976472.10}.
+Although they cannot be called as reductions, they can still result in either an easier problem or transform the graph into a bigger one that can be tackled by future reductions more efficiently, as described in Gellner et al.\cite{doi:10.1137/1.9781611976472.10}.
 It is clear that this question requires more thorough research, and it is very possible that future state-of-the-art programs will include such reductions.